Marsan-Ma-zz/imgrec/README.md

     Each folder (0 to 16) contains samples of one label in dataset.
    ```

 3. Then just type `python3 imgrec.py` to train the model, the latest models will be saved in `models/<DATASET_NAME>`.
-If training process is interrupt, it will find and restore the latest trained model from this folder.
+If training process is interrupted, it will find and restore the latest trained model from this folder.

 ## A minimal demo server